malpa222/portfolio/_pages/redteaming/in-depth.md

 ### Conclusions

 LLVM can be used for binary obfuscation in a few different ways.
 One way is to use LLVM's intermediate representation (IR) to transform the program's code in a way that makes it more difficult to understand.
 The IR can be used to rename variables and functions, reorder code blocks, or insert additional code that has no effect on the program's behavior.
 By using LLVM as a common framework for these techniques, it is possible to create complex and effective binary obfuscation strategies.

 And with Rust's native support for LLVM, a team of skilled malware developers can really increase their chances of making their program 'irreversible'

-## How does Rust's binary portability relate to modern malware development?

-Binary portability is an ability of program to run on different platforms without requiring any modifications.
-To achieve cross platform portability, the program must be written in a language that compiles to platform-agnostic bytecode.
-Rust uses LLVM for that, which means that the LLVM's IR can be then easily compiled for any platform, as described in the previous section.
-Moreover, with `rustc`, a frontend for LLVM, programmers can compile code for different platforms and/or processor architectures by supplying one additional flag to the command:
-`--target`.
-This allows building code for platforms that developers don't have access to.

-In November of 2021, first samples of the BlackCat

 ### Something more complex

 Because this obfuscation pass is a very small change, the compiler would still optimize the code (unless you have a custom clang build).
 However, more complex obfuscation techniques, such as [control flow flattening](http://ac.inf.elte.hu/Vol_030_2009/003.pdf).
 In essence, this technique breaks down the body of a program and putting it into a `switch ... case` statement.
 Then, using a dispatcher variable, the each block decides on the next set of instructions.

+## How to develop a plugin for LLVM's optimization pipeline?

+## How to use control flow flattening obfuscation technique with LLVM?